-As always, I love seeing your creations and hearing from you!
-If you try the recipe for these Rose Dark Chocolate Flavored Macarons, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for Rose Macarons, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Rose Dark Chocolate Flavored Macarons